Press release -

 By the end of 2020, over €47 million in judgment awards was owed by CLC to its mis-sold members.

-M1 Legal (M1), the Spanish firm of lawyers working with ECC in representing the compensation claimants, contacted BDO in January 2021 to register these claimants as creditors in the UK administration proceedings, which were eventually lodged, as the claims did not initially appear on CLC's list of creditors, which caused the creditor group some concern
+M1 Legal (M1), the Spanish firm of lawyers working with European Consumer Claims in representing the compensation claimants, contacted BDO in January 2021 to register these claimants as creditors in the UK administration proceedings, which were eventually lodged, as the claims did not initially appear on CLC's list of creditors, which caused the creditor group some concern

 As M1 Legal was unsatisfied with the appointment of BDO, it decided to engage UK solicitors Clarke Wilmott (CW) to remove BDO from office.
 After BDO eventually conceded that M1 Legal's clients should be acknowledged as creditors, CW and M1 now found themselves representing over 50% of the registered creditors, who decided that they wanted new administrators appointed to replace BDO.